 So, what do we do?
 We ask our heavenly Father for the very thing we need—more workers.
 Jesus says, “The harvest is plentiful, but the laborers are few.
 Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.”
 This prayer is just as much for the nations as it is for our neighborhoods.
 This is a prayer for missionaries who go out from among us.
 But it’s also for church members who live and serve with us.

 So following the advice of others, week-by-week, I try to go page-by-page through our membership directory and pray something like, “Oh, Lord of the harvest, send your people as laborers into the harvest field.
 Help them to love their neighbor as themselves, to be compelled by the love of Christ to be ambassadors for him, appealing for sinners to be reconciled to God.
 Season their speech with the salt of grace and give them clarity and boldness that they may speak of the gospel as they ought.
 At home, at work, and around town, send them out and open doors that they may give an answer for the hope that is in them.”
 That’s how we ought to pray for one another, as well as for missionaries–that we will continue going with the gospel.

 Get Busy Today

-I love much-needed studies of missiology and ecclesiology.
+I love the much-needed studies of missiology and ecclesiology.
 I love those disciplines of study and those who think hard and write about such things.
 They shape my thinking and ministry.
-But don’t get lost in those thing to the point of inactivity.
-I don’t need to digest all of what they say in order to get busy making disciples today.
+But don’t get lost in those things to the point of inactivity.
+I don’t need to digest all of what they say in order to start making disciples today.
 I simply need to take the opportunities I’ve been given to preach the gospel of Christ and pray for God to continue to raise up others who will do the same.